microsoft/qsharp/katas/content/key_distribution/shared_key/solution.md

 To complete this task, you need to perform the following steps:

 1. Declare an empty mutable array, let's name it `key`.
-2. Decide which bits you can add to our key based on the comparison between bases used by Alice and Bob.
+2. Decide which bits you can add to the key based on the comparison between bases used by Alice and Bob.
 You can iterate using an index in the range from $0$ to $N - 1$ and compare the bases in the corresponding positions.
 3. Return the required `key`.

 @[solution]({